Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 what are OKRs.png

 While new customers indicate growth, retaining and supporting customers builds a thriving business.
-Customer success OKRs ensure strategically aligned goal setting, so the people using your product or service are equipped to reach their desired outcomes.
+Using OKRs for customer success teams ensures strategically aligned goal setting, so the people using your product or service are equipped to reach their desired outcomes.

-As the needs and desires of the customer frequently change, as do the demands of the customer success team.
-The biggest responsibility (and challenge) of the customer success team is adapting to these needs.
+As the needs and desires of the customer frequently change, as do the demands of the customer service team.
+A customer service team's biggest responsibility (and challenge) is adapting to these needs and continuously working to improve customer satisfaction.

-Customer success OKRs bring a proactive focus to the customer success team, helping drive outcomes ahead of ever-shifting demands.
+Customer success OKRs for teams bring a proactive focus to a customer success team, helping drive outcomes ahead of ever-shifting demands.

 Customer success traditionally relies on lagging indicators to measure the health of the organization and the impact of its efforts: